gabeklein/expressive-mvc/README.md

 <h2 id="concept-debounce">Automatic debouncing</h2>

 Rest assured.
-Updates you make synchronously will be batched together as only one update.
+Updates you make synchronously will be batched together as a single rendered update.

 ```jsx
 class ZeroStakesGame {